grafeas/kritis/tutorial.md

 ```
 ### 2. Setting up an AttestationAuthority
 Kritis relies on user defined AttestationAuthorities to attest images admitted.
 Attested images will be always admitted in future.

-To create a gpg public, private key pair run,
+Create a public and private key pair:

 Note: Please create a key with Empty Passphase.
 We are working on adding support for [passphrase](https://github.com/grafeas/kritis/issues/186)
 ```shell